 College entrance exams are a significant stepping stone to meeting your college application requirements.
 You have two options: the SAT or the ACT.
-If you decided the ACT is more your speed, you probably want to know how long you'll be glued to your test paper on test day.
+If you decided the ACT is more your speed, you probably want to know how long you'll be glued to your desk on test day.

-So, how long is the ACT test?
-And, if you’ve requested accommodations, how long is the ACT test with extended time?
-Read on to learn more about the ACT, including how many hours you’ll spend completing the test, how many questions you’ll need to answer, and more.
+Read on to learn more about the ACT, including how many hours you’ll spend completing the test, how many questions you’ll answer, and more.

 You'll spend just under three hours doing the test, excluding breaks and wait times, assuming you want to take the ACT without the writing section.

-This table shows that you’ll have the most questions to complete in the ACT English section.
-Given this information, you have an average of 52 seconds to complete each question across all sections.
-However, some questions may be more straightforward or complex, therefore taking more or less time.
+The ACT English section has the most questions for you to answer.
+Given this information, you have 52 seconds, on average, to complete each question across all sections.
+However, some questions may be more straightforward or complex, taking more or less time.

-Move on if you’re stuck.
-This is a common ACT pitfall that can lead to lower scores and more frustration.
-If you feel you’re spending too much time on a question, move on and come back to it later.
+Move on if you’re stuck: This common ACT pitfall can lead to lower scores and more frustration.
+If you feel you’re spending too much time on a question, move on and return to it later.